Provides resources, support, and guidance for students experiencing challenging situations. If you are worried

-UCF Student Health Services provides a variety of primary and specialty care services to help keep students at their optimum health.
-The Main Health Center is located on the Main Campus, and satellite clinics are located at Knights Plaza by the CFE Arena, at the Rosen campus and Health Sciences campus.
-Our services are designed with students' needs in mind.
-Appointments are FREE for UCF students who have paid the activity and service fee.
-A referral is required prior to scheduling with a psychiatrist.
-This referral may be obtained from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
+Student Health Services provides a variety of primary and specialty care services to help keep students at their optimum health.
+Students’ primary care consultation and evaluation by our health providers are covered by the Health Fee, included in their tuition.
+Additional services/materials are either billed to insurance or you can take advantage of our low self-pay prices.
+A referral is required prior to scheduling with a psychiatrist, student must obtain a referral from a previous medical or mental health provider, from one of our primary care providers, or from the UCF Counseling Center.
 Please have your previous psychiatric records sent to the UCF Health Center prior to your initial appointment.
-Please contact Health Service directly for more information.

 The mission of Student Accessibility Services (SAS) is to ensure that students with disabilities have an equal access to participate in and benefit from educational opportunities within the UCF community.
 This is accomplished by collaborating with faculty, colleges and departments in providing academic accommodations for qualified students with disabilities.